SAP subsidiary pleads guilty in Oracle case

 The criminal case is part of a long-running legal controversy involving SAP and Oracle.
 Last year, a civil jury awarded Oracle $1.3 billion over accusations SAP subsidiary TomorrowNow, now defunct, wrongfully downloaded millions of Oracle files.

-A judge has since reduced that award to $272 million.
+U.S. District Judge Phyllis Hamilton of Oakland, California, who has presided over the civil and criminal cases, later reduced that award to $272 million.
 Oracle is seeking permission to appeal that ruling.

-TomorrowNow's chief executive chairman, Mark White, entered the company's guilty plea on Wednesday in a hearing before a federal judge in Oakland, California.
-White is also CFO of SAP's Global Field Organisation.
+TomorrowNow's chief executive chairman, Mark White, entered the company's guilty plea on Wednesday in a hearing before a Hamilton.
+White is also CFO of SAP's Global Field Organization.

 "We believe that the resolution of this investigation is fair," SAP spokesman James Dever said in a statement.
 "We are pleased to have come to an appropriate conclusion of this process."

-At the hearing, U.S. District Judge Phyllis Hamilton expressed confusion over how the shuttered TomorrowNow can enter into a plea.
+At the plea hearing, Judge Hamilton expressed confusion over how the shuttered TomorrowNow could enter into a plea.

 "I thought TomorrowNow didn't really exist," Hamilton said.